JNRowe/vim-configs/dein.rst

         \ 'on_map': {'n': '<LocalLeader>n'},
     \ })

+..

-Text outlining and task management for Vim based on Emacs’ Org-Mode
+    “Text outlining and task management for Vim based on Emacs’ Org-Mode”

 .. code-block:: vim